Amadora: Climate

 Amadora has a Mediterranean climate (Köppen: Csa) with mild, rainy winters and hot, dry summers.

+Demographics

 Economy

 Despite being a residential city, Amadora has commercial zones, industries and headquarters of international companies operating in Portugal.

 As commercial zones, it has IKEA, Nokia, Decathlon, Alegro, Continente and Ubbo (one of the biggest shopping malls in Europe).
 Siemens and Roche are examples of international companies based in Amadora.

+Amadora hosted Portugals national builder of railway rolling stock, Sorefame, until its demise in 2004.

 Transport

-Amadora's public transport network is extremely far-reaching and reliable, being fully integrated with the transportation network of the Lisbon metropolitan area.
-It has 3 metro stations, the commuter Sintra train line with 3 stations, 2 bus services (Vimeca and Carris) and 4 motorways around the city (2ª Circular, CRIL, CREL and IC-16).
+Amadora's public transport network is extremely far-reaching and reliable and is fully integrated with the transportation network of the Lisbon metropolitan area.
+It has 3 metro stations, the commuter Sintra Line with 3 stations, 2 bus services (Carris Metropolitana and Carris) and 4 motorways around the city (2ª Circular, CRIL, CREL and IC-16).